-The content of the grant proposal should be divided into sections that answer the following questions in the proposal.
-Questions may be slightly adapted if needed.
+The content of the proposal should be divided into sections that answer the following questions.
+Questions may be slightly adapted if needed depending on your project.
 To download a PDF version of these guidelines, please click here.

 1. WHAT IS THE QUESTION OR CHALLENGE & WHY IS IT IMPORTANT?